Estimated reading time: 9 minutes

-Well friend, this here is a short blog post about 4 of my favourite rivers in Norway.
+This is a short blog post about 4 of the best whitewater kayaking rivers in Norway.
 I will include the style of river, accessibility, flows, difficulty and some other stuff.
+These four rivers are the best whitewater kayaking rivers in Norway.
+You have to visit them.
 At the end of the post, I will add links to an absolutely awesome book that will show you how to get to the rivers, good flows, etc. I will also leave a link to a new flow site, which Arne Lyshol created this year – thanks, Arne!
 It is the best Norwegian flow site in my humble opinion.
 Lastly, I will leave the name of a flow app that you can download on your cellular device – shaka!
+Let’s get straight to it then, shall we?!

 First off, if you didn’t already know, Norway is an amazing kayaking destination.
 The terrain has been shaped in a way that has created the perfect natural water slides, also known as a river.